Hurricane Hattie: Meteorological history

 With the strengthening ridge to its north, Hattie began restrengthening after retaining the same intensity for about 24 hours.
 Initially, forecasters at the Miami Weather Bureau predicted the storm to turn northward again.
 Late on October 29, the center of the hurricane passed about 90 mi southwest of Grand Cayman, at which time the interaction between Hattie and the ridge to its north produced squally winds of around 30 mph across Florida.
 Early on October 30, the Hurricane Hunters confirmed the increase in intensity, reporting winds of 140 mph.
 The storm's minimum central pressure continued to drop throughout the day, reaching 924 mbar by 1300 UTC; a lower pressure of 920 mbar was computed at 1700 UTC that day, based on a flight-level reading from the Hurricane Hunters.
 Hattie later curved toward the west-southwest, passing between the Cayman Islands and the Swan Islands.
 Late on October 30, Hattie attained peak winds of 165 mph, concomitantly with a minimum central pressure of 914 mbar, about 190 mi east of the border of Mexico and British Honduras.
 This made Hattie a Category 5 hurricane on the Saffir-Simpson Hurricane Scale, making it the latest hurricane on record to reach the status until a reanalysis of the 1932 season revealed that Hurricane Fourteen had a similar intensity on November 5, six days after Hattie.
-Additionally, Hattie was the strongest October hurricane in the northwest Caribbean until Hurricane Mitch in 1998.
+Additionally, Hattie was the strongest October hurricane in the northwest Caribbean.
+The record would stand for thirty-seven years until Hurricane Mitch in 1998 broke the record.

 Hattie maintained much of its intensity as it continued toward the coast of British Honduras.
 After moving through several small islands offshore, the hurricane made landfall a short distance south of Belize City on October 31, with an eyewall of about 25 mi in diameter.
 Based on a post-season analysis, it was determined that Hattie had weakened to winds of 150 mph before moving ashore.
 During landfall, a ship anchored between Belize City and Stann Creek registered a minimum central pressure of 924 mbar.
 The hurricane deteriorated rapidly over land, dissipating on November 1 as it moved into the mountains of Guatemala.
 During its dissipation, Tropical Storm Simone was developing off the Pacific coast of Guatemala, however, later analysis concluded that Simone was not a tropical cyclone at all.
 Later, Tropical Storm Inga formed from a complex interaction with the remnants of Hattie and nearby disturbed weather.